Income Tax Act 2007

 You could also call this:

-When you transport people or property by sea from New Zealand to another country, some of the income you earn is considered to come from New Zealand.
-You treat five percent of the income as coming from New Zealand and the rest as not coming from New Zealand.
-The Commissioner can change this if another country would treat income from New Zealand in a similar way.
+When you transport people or property by sea from New Zealand to another country, some of the income you earn is treated as coming from New Zealand.
+You treat 5% of the income as coming from New Zealand and the rest as not coming from New Zealand.
+The Commissioner can change this if the country where you live would treat income from New Zealand in a similar way.
+You are not allowed to claim a deduction for expenses under section DW 3 for this type of income.
+If you transport people or property from a New Zealand port to another country, it is still considered transport to another country even if the ship stops at another New Zealand port first.
+This rule applies even if the ship calls at another New Zealand port before leaving New Zealand.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.